-ENMG 6097 Special Topics in Engineering Management Prerequisite: Consent of program.
+ENMG 6097 Special Topics in Engineering Management 1-3 cr.
+Prerequisite: Consent of program.
 Special lectures or independent study on subjects of current interest in the various fields of engineering management.
 No student may earn more than a total of nine hours of degree credit in these courses.

-ENMG 6098 Special Topics in Engineering Management Prerequisite: Consent of program.
+ENMG 6098 Special Topics in Engineering Management 1-3 cr.
+Prerequisite: Consent of program.
 Special lectures or independent study on subjects of current interest in the various fields of engineering management.
 No student may earn more than a total of nine hours of degree credit in these courses.